Health Equity

 Stand Up To Cancer’s Health Equity Initiative aims to improve disparities in cancer research, screening and treatment.

 Communities of diverse race and ethnicity, as well as people living in rural communities, are frequently underserved by the health care system.
 This can result in poorer health outcomes, which is the case with cancer much too often.
-The conditions in which people live, work, learn and play, as well as mistrust or fear of the healthcare system or language and financial barriers, can also contribute to disparities in cancer research, screening and outcomes.
+The conditions in which people live, work, learn and play, as well as mistrust or fear of the health care system or language and financial barriers, can also contribute to disparities in cancer research, screening and outcomes.

 “Cancer research has made tremendous progress but has not benefited all patients equitably.
 It is incumbent upon the medical community to ensure that new treatments are available and effective for all, and one of the key pieces to accomplishing that aim is to ensure diversity in clinical trials.”